Government Engineering College Bikaner

-Government Engineering College Bikaner, located in Bikaner, is an educational institution of the government of Rajasthan, India.
+Government Engineering College Bikaner, is a public educational institution of the government of Rajasthan, India.
 The institute is affiliated with the Bikaner Technical University.

 History

 The college was founded in November 2000 with two branches (CSE and ECE) filling a total of 120 seats.
 In 2002, the college introduced four new branches, with intake increasing to 390.
-The college now provides postgraduate courses degree in M.Tech, MBA and MCA, undergraduate courses BCA and BBA, and B.Tech degree in six branches - CSE, ECE, EE, IT, ME and EIC with a total intake of 650 students.
+The college now provides postgraduate courses degree in M.Tech, MBA and MCA, undergraduate courses BCA and BBA, and B.Tech degree in six branches - CSE, ECE, EE, IT, ME and EIC with a total intake of 650 students.College recently introduced a New branch Artificial Intelligence & Data Science in 2020 with the intake of 60 students.

-But now, the intake of this college has raised to 600 seats in which mechanical and electrical has maximum students with two shifts for each, 60-60 in each shift (no difference between these two shifts), same time batches with two sections.
-Earlier, 3 years ago, the first shift ran in the morning and the second shift in daytime 12:00 onwards but now both run simultaneously.